meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ![image](https://github.com/user-attachments/assets/bd295a46-e737-4079-84b8-2a6a9aa97d06)

-The results are very good, for being the first execution time, and without any experience on SonarCloud code static traceability.
-You can also use them as indicator for evaluation, so you can consider if the code validity is well enough.
-However, checking the results more in deep they are not really critical errors but minors that are not taken into account for the sake of the test.
+The results are very good, for being the first execution trial I did in **SonarCloud**, and without any experience on **SonarCloud code static traceability**.
+You can also use them as an indicator for evaluation, so you can consider if the code validity is well enough.
+However, checking the results more in deep they are not really critical errors, but minors that are not reallhy that critical for the sake of the test.
+For a complete industrial release this will need to be, for sure, reviewed in detail.

 ![image](https://github.com/user-attachments/assets/50b6d03a-0bff-471b-b856-bfc5806e57db)